 Expected Work Hours

 Instructor must meet all SACSCOC faculty credentials for this position.
-A Master’s Degree with a minimum of 18 graduate hours in Communications or English.
+Must have a Master’s Degree in English or a Master’s Degree with a minimum of 18 graduate hours in English.

-A Master’s Degree in English with a minimum of 18 graduate hours in Communications or a Master’s Degree in Communication with a minimum of 18 graduate hours in English.
+A Master’s Degree in English with a minimum of 18 graduate hours in Communications or a Master’s Degree in Communications with a minimum of 18 graduate hours in English.

 Online teaching experience.

 Collaborate with other faculty and program chair in development, implementation, and evaluation of the program curriculum.

 Responsible for the course content and flexible sections and content of the syllabi for all courses he/she is assigned.